-How to kill your lawn and start over with New Grass
+How to kill your lawn and start over with new grass

-Firstly, try to avoid spraying too many chemicals on lawns and lawn soil to kill everything as these are harmful to our river and stream habitats.
+First, try to avoid spraying chemicals on lawns and lawn soil to kill everything, as these are harmful to our river and stream habitats.

-There are isolated exceptions when we break our rule but generally we’d suggest you strip off the old grass with a sod cutter, thereby exposing the underlying soil to start from scratch.
+There are isolated exceptions when we break our rule but generally, we’d suggest stripping off the old grass with a sod cutter and exposing the underlying soil to start from scratch.
 While doing this, be careful of underlying tree roots.

 Key factors in the success of your new lawn will be:

 - Choosing the correct grass type based on how much sunlight your lawn will receive year-round